slideglide/EchoChoke/README.md

 ### custom roasts
 you can find roasts.txt in your mod save folder to add your own messages. use {} to show where the percentage and level name should go"# EchoChoke"

+### massive thank you to slideglide for improving the code